dergigi/boris/test/markdown/tables.md

 ## Table with Special Characters

+This table contains escaped special characters that have meaning in markdown syntax.
+It tests that these characters are properly escaped and displayed as literal characters rather than being interpreted as markdown syntax.

 | Symbol | Name | Usage |
 | ------ | ---- | ----- |
 | `\|` | Pipe | Used in markdown tables |